domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 When we say internet we are often referring to google.com, i.e., whatever Google has indexed; "look it up on the internet" is really just to Google it; nice brand position for Google a la Kleenex's equation with tissues ("Hand me a Kleenex, please"), etc.

-Ketchup, the working wo/man's dressing
+Ketchup, the working wo/man's dressing.

 When a company is caught cheating (e.g., VW), perhaps the goverment should assume ownership and have oversight and channel future profits into the public sphere (i.e., they have lost the "privilege" to be private)